A hybrid Chebyshev-Tucker tensor format for approximation of multivariate functions: Introduction

 The remainder of the paper is organized as follows.
-In \Cref{sec:HybridChebTuck}, we formally define the hybrid Chebychev-Tucker tensor representation and discuss its transformation to the standard Tucker format. \Cref{sec:sect3} presents the numerical schemes for constructing the approximation of trivariate functions, either given explicitly or only available on a regular grid, and provides corresponding error and complexity bounds. \Cref{sec:app_multi_part_mod} first outlines the well-developed techniques for grid-based low-rank tensor representations of multi-particle interaction potentials.
-We then discuss in detail the Chebyshev-Tucker approximation of trivariate functions with singularities (the Newton kernel).
-We show efficiency of our methods for approximating the long-range part of the multi-particle electrostatic potentials of bio-molecular systems and lattice-type compounds of different sizes, and present various numerical tests illustrating the asymptotic performance of the proposed approach.
+In \Cref{sec:HybridChebTuck}, we introduce the Chebyshev-Tucker representation and collect relevant notations. \Cref{sec:sect3} presents the numerical schemes for constructing the approximation of trivariate functions, either given explicitly in analytical form or only available on a regular grid, and provides corresponding error and complexity analysis. \Cref{sec:app_multi_part_mod} first outlines the well-developed techniques for grid-based low-rank tensor representations of singular multi-particle interaction potentials, see \cite{RSDock:23,benner2018range}.
+We then discuss in detail the Chebyshev-Tucker approximation of trivariate functions with singularities (on the example of the classical Newton kernel).
+We demonstrate the efficiency of our methods for approximating the long-range part of the multi-particle electrostatic potentials of bio-molecular systems and lattice-type compounds of different sizes, and present various numerical tests illustrating the asymptotic performance of the proposed approach.
 Finally, \Cref{sec:conclude} concludes the paper and outlines potential future research directions.